McKl0/gatito/README.md

 # gatito
 Lightweight and portable netcat alternative for computers without internet

-\nI do not consent to this code being used maliciously
+I do not consent to this code being used maliciously

-\nThis code has been made solely for academic purposes and penetration testing environments
+This code has been made solely for academic purposes and penetration testing environments
 ## Quick usage
 ### command shell
 ```